easybuilders/easybuild-tutorial/docs/2021-lust/cray/external_modules.md

 Distributed Symmetric Memory Management Library (DSMML) is a proprietary memory management library.
 DSMML is a standalone memory management library for maintaining distributed shared symmetric memory heaps for top-level PGAS languages and libraries like Coarray Fortran, UPC, and OpenSHMEM.
 DSMML allows user libraries to create multiple symmetric heaps and share information with other libraries.
 Through DSMML, interoperability can be extracted between PGAS programming models.

-Refer to the `intro_dsmml` manpage for more details.
+Please refer to the `intro_dsmml` manpage for more details.

 ---